Nic30/hwtHls/README.md

   * All optimizations aware of independent slice drivers
     * SsaPassExtractPartDrivers - splits the slices to individual variables to exploit real dependencies, splits also bitwise operations and casts
+    * ConstantBitPropagationPass - recursively minimizes the number of bits used by variables

   * Any loop type with special care for:
     * Infinite top loops - with/without internal/external sync beeing involved